skviswa/CerebrasCppExample/README.md

 2. **Connection refused**: Check your internet connection and API endpoint
 3. **Authentication errors**: Verify your API key is correct
 4. **Compilation errors**: Ensure all dependencies are properly installed
+5. **No valid requests found**: Check that your input JSONL file contains valid JSON objects

 ### Build Issues